tatethurston/front-door/README.md

 # Front Door
-A simple workflow built onop of the Twilio API to enable access (via auth codes generated out of band) to a building intercom.
+A simple workflow built on top the Twilio API to enable door access (via auth codes generated out of band) through a building intercom.

-Deployed via AWS Lambda.
+Deployed to AWS Lambda (`bin/deploy`).